 - 1/4 small red onion, chopped small, optional

 - 3/4 cup parsley, finely chopped

-- 1 tsp salt, to taste
+- 1 teaspoon salt, or to taste

-Make the Cashew Mayo:
+For the Cashew Mayo:

 For the Potato Salad:

-Cover and refrigerate for a few hours to allow the flavors to blend and to cool.
+- Cover and refrigerate for a few hours to allow the flavors to blend and to cool.
 Serve cold or at room temperature.

 - You can sub vegan mayo if you like (I like the brand Just Mayo, or Vegenaise).
 Just know it won't be oil free anymore.
 If you do this, I would suggest still adding the ground mustard to the mayo for flavor.

 - I like yukon gold potatoes the best, but you can switch it up with red skinned potatoes, or even russets.
 Sometimes I like to leave the potatoes unpeeled.

 - You can vary the veggies depending on your tastes.
 Feel free to omit anything, or add other crunchy chopped veggies you may have on hand.